DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

-### Resolution
+- For each Cast Speed, collect one Mana from the head of the Casting Queue into an *accumulation stack* and move the associated Spell Pointer along transitions accordingly.
+Perform these actions separately for each Spell Pointer.

+  Spell Pointers cannot be partially resolved.
+That is, if your Cast Speed is 2, then you cannot move a Pointer one tile, play a Skill, then finish moving the Pointer after.

-If a Casting Queue is empty and the associated Spell Pointer is on an Accepting tile, the Spell is successfully *Resolved*.
+  If a Casting Queue is empty and the associated Spell Pointer is on an Accepting tile, the Spell is successfully [*Resolved*](#resolution).

   Otherwise, the Spell [*Misfires*](#Misfires).
 If two Spell Pointers collides, both Spells Misfire.

+Whenever your last Spell Resolves or Misfires, instantly start a new Spell and channel the top 3 Mana from your Mana deck.

+#### Resolution

-Some special effects may also instantly Resolve Spells.
+Some special effects may also instantly Resolve Spells outside of the normal Accepting Tile process.
 Whenever this happens, all Queued Mana counts as Accumulated.

-Spells deal damage as follows:
+When a Spell successfully resolves, it deals damage to **one** enemy as follows:

 1. Count the Accumulated Mana and convert to damage as follows:

    |                  |        |